Should you include volunteer work on your resume?

 If your volunteer experience is highly relevant to the job you’re applying for, you should include it in the work experience section of your resume, alongside any paid positions you’ve held.

 In your experience section, include three to four bullet points highlighting the skills on your resume that you picked up from your volunteer work, and any notable accomplishments.
-And be sure to add hard numbers to these bullet points to show hiring managers exactly what you achieved as a volunteer — the more numbers, the better.

 Example